Custom Desktop

 • DesktopEvents

-and the overwrite atribute allows you to overwrite the following traits:
+and the overwrite attribute allows you to override the following traits:

 • OnPaint